agraef/ez-ag/README.md

 finger positions on the fretboard using bullet points).
 By default, the fretboard display assumes a standard guitar tuning (E-A-D-G-B-E).
 If you have configured the EZ-AG to use a different tuning then you can recalibrate the display accordingly.
-To these ends, play each open string (at least) once and then push the "tune" button above the fretboard subpatch.
+To these ends, pluck each open string (at least) once and then push the "tune" button above the fretboard subpatch.

 There are various settings in the patch you can fiddle with.
 First and